London Venues for Jewish Weddings

 The acoustics of a wedding venue are important, but your event designers can help you utilise furniture to dampen the acoustics if necessary and likewise your production company should take acoustics into account with the sound design.
 That might mean two separate sound systems, one which is used for the music and dancing and the other which is used for speeches.

-3. Blank canvas
+3. Blank Canvas

 Is your wedding venue a blank canvas which you can entirely personalise or does it have more specific features in place already?
 Plain walls can be lit up with any colour and production companies can turn blank canvasses into entirely different settings but look out for detailed carpets, wall paintings and dark ceilings.

-4. Parking and transport
+4. Parking and Transport

 Consider how your guests are getting to and from your wedding.
 Is there parking available?
 What will the traffic be like?
 Is there transport for those who don’t drive (because they can’t or because they plan to drink).
 Venues outside of the city can be problematic because a £30 uber each way means it costs your guests more than expected to attend.

-5. External catering / corkage
+5. External Catering / Corkage

 Some venues just don’t allow external caterers - others have corkage fees for bringing your own alcohol.